When levies apply

 Quarterly

-Quarterly returns and payments are for bananas bought or sold.
+Quarterly returns and payments are for bananas sold (other than by retail sale).

 Return and payment must be received by: